 School Games Mark

 The School Games Mark Award recognises schools for their commitment to school sport and the development of competition across school and in the community.
 Depending on commitment schools are rewarded with a bronze, silver or gold level at the end of the academic year.
-Last academic year (2015/2016) we were awarded with a silver level from the School Games Mark.
-Please see attached document for the School Games Mark criteria for 2016/2017.
-This year we achieved a GOLD School Games Mark.
+For the past two academic years (2016-17 and 2017-18) the school has been awarded the GOLD award.

 The Crewe and Nantwich School Sport Partnership supports primary, secondary and special schools across Crewe and Nantwich to deliver the government's policy for school sport, the School Games.
 We subscribe £500 yearly to the CNSSP, which provides a wide range of competitions/training spread across the school year which cater for the needs of all children.